-Photos Of The Queen's Apartments In Windsor Castle Show That The Queen Is Living Large
+These Photos From The Queen's Apartments In Windsor Castle Are Stunning

 So who lives in the apartments inside of Windsor Castle?
-Inside Windsor Castle, there are two types of apartments, according to the Royal Family — state apartments and private residences.
+Inside Windsor Castle, there are two types of apartments, according to the royal family: state apartments and private residences.
 The state apartments host overseas monarchs and presidents when they come to visit.
-But those who live and work within the castle include the the Constable and Governor of Windsor Castle, the Dean of Windsor, as well as the Superintendent of Windsor Castle and his staff, among others, according to the official website of the royal family.
+But those who live and work within the castle include the the constable and governor of Windsor Castle, the dean of Windsor, as well as the superintendent of Windsor Castle and his staff, according to the official website of the royal family.

-Windsor Castle has about 1,000 rooms, according to Express since, you know, it is a castle.
-It is not only the home to those who are lucky to call it home but it also hosts many major events, both private and public ones, held by the queen.
-But the castle, which has been continuously inhabited for over a period of nearly 1,000 years is meant to be lived in, according to the royal family's official website.
-As soon as the queen came into the throne in 1952, according to Express, she declared that it would be her weekend home and modernized the private apartments, which had become "dilapidated," according to Express.
+Windsor Castle has about 1,000 rooms, according to Express.
+It is not only the home to those who are lucky enough to call it home, but it also hosts many major events, both private and public ones, held by the queen.
+But the castle, which has been continuously inhabited for nearly 1,000 years, is meant to be lived in, according to the royal family's official website.
+As soon as the queen ascended the throne in 1952, according to Express, she declared that it would be her weekend home and modernized the private apartments, which had become "dilapidated."

 But people shouldn't expect to see much of the private residences and other personal apartments inside Windsor Castle, according to MSN.
 This is because the private apartments are "hardly ever photographed" — likely for a good reason.
 People who live in such a famous and popular castle likely want to keep their privacy, rather than have people peer into their living space (no one likes an uninvited guest).